hchulkim/qsm-class/README.md

 #### Setup necessary project environment

+0. Install `Quarto` from the website (https://quarto.org/docs/get-started/) and install tinytex in the terminal
+> \# After installing `Quarto`, go to the terminal and type this comman:
+>
+> $ quarto install tinytex
 1. Open `R` console from the top-level project directory.
 > \# Go to the top-level project directory and type R
 >